 10. Property manager fees for inventory

 If you have a furnished rental property, an inventory will document what furnishings are in the property and their condition.
+This protects you in the event that any property is damaged or stolen over the course of the tenancy.

 If there is ever a dispute, then the inventory can be looked back upon.
+A good property manager will create a detailed list along with photographs for evidence.

-This is a key document that can clarify where should cost be assigned, should items go missing or they break.
+This is a key document that can clarify where should the cost be assigned, should items go missing or they break.

 Property manager fees comparison